The USC junior has emerged as a key leader on the 2016 Trojans.

 WHAT THEY ARE SAYING ABOUT ADOREE' JACKSON

-Tee Martin, USC wide receivers coach: "He has an unbelievable amount of talent.
-He can handle the installation on offense and defense and it's seamless.
-The one thing that stands out is how smart and productive he is."
+Tee Martin, USC offensive coordinator and wide receivers coach: “He has an unbelievable amount of talent.
+He can handle the installation on offense and defense and it’s seamless.
+The one thing that stands out is how smart and productive he is.”

-Max Browne, USC quarterback: "I'm just impressed with the way he moves back in forth between offense and defense."
+USC quarterback Max Browne: “I’m just impressed with the way he moves back and forth between offense and defense.”

 ADOREE' JACKSON VS. CHARLES WOODSON